 Snapchat, like other platforms, allows its users to send photos and videos directly to other users.
 One key difference is that the videos and photos sent are intended to expire after viewing.
 This can leave many with a false sense of security, leading them to send a nude they believe can’t be saved.

 Modern devices can easily screenshot or screen record the content that was sent.
-The images sent on Snapchat can also be saved by the recipient, and videos can be replayed through the platform.
-This vulnerability can give cybercriminals the content they need for blackmail.
+The images sent on Snapchat can also be saved by the recipient, and videos can be replayed through the platform, which is often how people discover their nudes got leaked without their consent.
+This vulnerability can give cybercriminals the content they need to blackmail you with nudes.

 When someone uses intimate content to threaten a victim with exposure, they are committing a crime known as sextortion.
-Sextortionists typically threaten to release explicit content to friends, family members, or coworkers.
+Sextortionists typically threaten to release these photos and videos to friends, family members, or coworkers.
 They will often demand a certain amount of money in exchange for keeping the victim’s explicit content private.

-With nudes sent to the scammer, the conversation turns into threats.
+With nudes sent to the scammer, the conversation turns into threats of exposure and demands for ransom-style payments.
 Sextortionists will use any information they gathered in conversation or through research to manipulate and blackmail the victim.
-Fear and shame are some of their most used weapons.
-All these tactics are used to force victims into complying with their demands.
+Fear and shame are their most used weapons.
+These tactics are used to force compliance.

 Cybercriminals gather information about their victims before extorting them.
 They will look through the victim’s public Snapchat posts and stories.
 During the initial conversation, sextortionists often coax victims into revealing personal information, such as their online profiles or occupation.